 The Big Bertha guns were used against several forts around Liège, but their most significant success was when they hit the ammunition storage at Fort de Loncin.

 The storeroom, containing 12 tons of ammunition, was not built to withstand the explosive impact of this new type of gun and in less than three seconds the fort was destroyed.

 The concussion and air pressure created by the explosion lifted the roof of the bunker into the air and then straight down onto 300 men gathered in a central room.
 They are still there, buried under a massive amount of earth and concrete.
 All that remains of the storeroom is a massive crater.

 Unlike a lot of historic sites, we were able to wander around most of the site (which is great).

 Besides the crater and destruction in the central part of the fort, I saw evidence of the tremendous force of that explosion: huge cracks, roofs which shifted and are no longer aligned with the supporting walls and collapsed rooms.

 Even if a soldier survived the explosion, the noise and pressure wave must have deafened many men.
 The damage was astonishing.
 In all, 350 of 500 men died in Fort de Loncin.
 Many of those men were never found but are assumed to be buried under the main section of the fort.

 Big Bertha’s reputation originated with the explosion at Fort de Loncin and its success against the Belgian forts.
 Even so, the forts around Liège had cost the German army valuable time.
 Because of the Belgian forts, the French and British were able to call up their armies and get them into position.

-The story of the First World War may have been different if the Belgians hadn’t stepped in front of the German army.
+The story of the First World War might have been different if the Belgians hadn’t stepped in front of the German army.
 By attacking via Belgium, the Germans exploited a weak section of the French defence and opened a clear path to Paris.
-By slowing the Germans, the Belgian army gave the French and British time to deploy their armies and counter the advance.
+By slowing the Germans, the Belgian army gave the French and British time to deploy their troops and counter the advance.